 - $7 USD

-- As we parked, the gentleman who we paid wanted us to agree to a guided tour.
+- Also, when you park there will likely be people come up to you asking if you want to pay for a guided tour.
+The gentleman who we paid to park wanted us to agree to a guided tour.
 He initially said it would be $50 per person ($150 for the three of us) and when we declined he dropped it to $50 for all three of us.
-We politely declined and did a self-guided tour through the park.
+We politely declined and did a self-guided tour through the park; just be aware.

-- I believe even the pre-purchased guided tours on the main website are about $50 per person as well
+- I believe even the pre-purchased guided tours on the main website are about $50 per person as well, so if you DO want a guided tour you MAY be able to get it a little cheaper outside the park entrance.

 - The park was easy to navigate and the monkeys hang out in the open along the beach trails